Jennifer Oettel / Kristina Heinrichs / Veronika Bahnmann

 Phone: +49 611 36 07121

-Company Reports Record Second Quarter Earnings Per Share, with Growth of 36%
+Company Reports Record Second Quarter Revenue and Earnings

-Strong Operating Environment and Revenue Initiatives Result in Increase of
+Strong Global Demand Environment and Revenue Initiatives Drive Increase in

-Norwegian Cruise Line Holdings Ltd. (Nasdaq: NCLH) (together with NCL Corporation Ltd., “Norwegian Cruise Line Holdings”, “Norwegian” or the “Company,”) today reported financial results for the second quarter ended June 30, 2017, and provided guidance for the third quarter and full year 2017.
+MIAMI, Florida – August 9, 2018– Norwegian Cruise Line Holdings Ltd. (NYSE: NCLH) (together with NCL Corporation Ltd., “Norwegian Cruise Line Holdings”, “Norwegian” or the “Company”) today reported financial results for the second quarter ended June 30, 2018, as well as provided guidance for the third quarter and full year 2018.

-Fuel price per metric ton, net of hedges was $469, which is commensurate with prior year.
-The Company reported fuel expense of $86.7 million in the period.
+Fuel price per metric ton, net of hedges increased to $481 from $469 in 2017.
+The Company reported fuel expense of $95.2 million in the period.

 Adjusted Net Cruise Cost